makkapakkaLanuch/docs/featrues/en.md

 - Breeding system: Players can enhance the attributes of their pets through breeding and fight side by side with their pets.

-- Recommendation system: Recommend your friends to join the game, form a legion and achieve great success in the game.
+- Recommendation system: Recommend your friends to join the game and form a legion to achieve great success in the game.
+Receive resources every day based on player contributions.

 More gameplays are being designed.